Ski Gear Review: WAPAN, SCOTT, 22DESIGNS | Edited by Goro Ikeda

 Touring: ★★★★★

-All-around use outside of parks during the season.
+All-around use outside of the park during the season.

-The skis and boots feel like one piece, making it very easy to walk in.
-However, the connection between the ski and bindings is weak and causes some wobbling during kick turns.
+You can feel the unity between the skis and boots, making it very easy to walk.
+However, the connection between the skis and bindings is weak and wobbly during kick turns.

 ●Review:

-Even when hiking, the heel lifter now has two levels, allowing you to select the lifter that suits the slope, reducing stress when walking and improving operability.
+When hiking, the heel lifter now has two settings compared to last year, allowing you to select the lifter that suits the slope, which reduces walking stress and improves operability.

 INDEX